-- why the capital-income ratio has returned to historically high levels?
+- Why the wealth-income ratio has returned to historically high levels?

-- what does this suggest about the future of wealth accumulation in the western world?
+- What does this suggest about the future of wealth accumulation in the advanced industrial economies of the western world?

 To answer these questions we have to identify the determinants of the capital/income ratio over the long-term.

 Piketty’s core claim is that the capital/income ratio is related to the savings rate and growth rate.